Kate Kniveton: Personal life

 Kniveton married Burton MP Andrew Griffiths in 2013.
 They had a daughter in 2018.
 He resigned as the small businesses minister and was suspended from the Conservative Party after The Sunday Mirror reported that he had sent up to 2,000 sexually explicit text messages over a three-week period in 2018 to two women.
 Kniveton reported that she left him the day that he had told her about it, and that she had later started divorce proceedings.

 They separated in 2018 and subsequently divorced.

 In December 2021 it was revealed that a Family Court judge had ruled that Kniveton had been repeatedly raped and sexually assaulted by her then husband.
 Family Court decisions are not usually publicised and, as a complainant in a case of alleged sexual misconduct, Kate Kniveton had a statutory right of anonymity.
 However she waived that right of anonymity and in July 2021 a High Court judge (Lieven J), on appeal from the Family Court at first instance, ruled that the public interest was served by permitting publication of aspects of the Family Court's findings.
 This decision was upheld on 10 December 2021 by the Court of Appeal.

-In February 2024, the High Court ruled against Griffiths spending time with his child with Kniveton, and repeated the fact that Kniveton had been raped by him.
+In February 2024, the High Court ruled against Griffiths spending time with his child with Kniveton.
 She wants a ban on domestic abusers seeing their children.